 Diana Grey has a Public Relations major with over five years of work experience, including writing for Wealthsimple.
 After graduating, she joined a tech software startup company as a marketing assistant manager.
 At the company she has majored in content marketing and closing customers.
 She understands the science of SEO and produces highly rating articles.

-The T5007 is also know as as a Statement of Benefits.
-If you've received any compensation benefits and social assistance payments, then you'll have a T5007 slip waiting in your mailbox.
-Although compensation benefits aren't taxable, the CRA still expects these payments to be reported accurately.
-Here's a brief review of all the essential things to know about T5007 slips, including who should fill out and where to get the form.
+The T5007 is also known as the Statement of Benefits.
+If you've received any workers' compensation benefits and social assistance payments, then you'll have a T5007 slip waiting in your mailbox.
+Although workers' compensation benefits aren't taxable, the Canada Revenue Agency (CRA) still expects these payments to be reported accurately.
+Here's a brief review of all the essential things to know about T5007 slips, including who should fill them out and where to get the form.

-Also known as Return of Benefits, the T5007 slip reports all the benefits or assistance payments you've received in a calendar year.
-These benefits include wage-loss replacement, disability payments, and survivor benefits.
-T5007 actually features three different slips, and is issued to recipients of the benefits by the entity delivering the assistance payments or benefits.
+Also known as the Statement of Benefits, the T5007 slip reports all the workers' comp benefits or social assistance payments you've received in a calendar year.
+These benefits include wage-loss replacement, disability payments, and survivor benefits or payments for food, clothing, and shelter requirements.
+T5007 is issued to recipients of the benefits by the entity delivering the assistance payments or benefits.

-If you're an individual who has received a T5007 slip, then you have enter the amount reported in Box 10 of the T5007 on line 144 as part of your net income in your income tax return, and line 250 as a deduction to taxable income.
-According to the CRA, the slip is issued to injured workers regardless of who receives the payments.
-However, only taxpayers that received more than $500 in provincial benefits, such as senior bus passes and supplements, have to submit it.
+If you're an individual who has received a T5007 slip, then you have to enter the amount reported in Box 10 of the T5007 on line 14400 as part of your total income in your income tax return, and line 25000 as a deduction to taxable income.
+According to the CRA, in the case of workers’ compensation benefits, the slip is issued to the injured worker regardless of who receives the payments.
+In the case of social assistance payments, if the total series of payments in the year total less than $500, a payment is not part of a series of payments, or payments are for things like medical expenses, child care expenses, funeral expenses, legal expenses, job training, or counselling, then a T5007 slip won’t be issued to you.
 T5007 is a rather short slip.
 Here's a breakdown of the main parts:

 If you've received benefits, the T5007 will be filled out by the entity paying out those benefits, and then sent to you.
-The CRA requires all recipients of benefits above $500 to include the amounts listen in the T5007 in lines 144 and 250 of the federal income tax return.
+The CRA requires all recipients of benefits above $500 to include the amounts listed in the T5007 on line 14400 or lines 14500 and 25000 of the federal income tax return.
 You can receive more than one T5007 if you get benefits from different programs.
-For instance, if you receive disability assistance, senior's supplement, bus pass for seniors, or hardship assistance, you will receive T5007 tax slips for each program if the amount exceeds $500.
+For instance, if you receive income assistance, disability assistance, senior's supplements, subsidised bus passes, or hardship assistance, you will receive T5007 tax slips for each program if the amount of that program exceeds $500.
 Taxpayers receiving assistance for hosting more than one child under the CIHR or BCEA assistance will also receive a T5007 slip.
-The CRA expects filling of a T5007 for all provincial, territorial, municipal agencies and boards, or like bodies if:

 File with Wealthsimple Tax.
 Maximum refund, guaranteed.Get started for free